Muppet Babies (2018 TV series)

-Muppet Babies is an American computer-animated television series featuring toddler versions of the Muppets characters that began airing on Disney Junior and Disney Channel on March 23, 2018 and is aimed at a target audience of children from ages 3 to 8.
+Muppet Babies is an American animated television series featuring toddler versions of the Muppets characters that began airing on Disney Junior on March 23, 2018, and is aimed at a target audience of children from ages 4–7.
 It is a reboot of the original 1984 animated series of the same name.
+71 episodes were produced.

 The show retains several of the younger incarnations of the classic Muppet characters seen in the previous series, including Kermit the Frog, Miss Piggy, Fozzie Bear, The Great Gonzo, and Animal.
-The series also sees the second appearance of Nanny (now known as "Mrs. Nanny"), and the first appearance of a new Muppet Babies member named Summer Penguin.
+The series also sees the second appearance of Nanny (now known as "Miss Nanny"), and the first appearance of a new Muppet Babies series member named Summer Penguin.

 The series finale aired on February 18, 2022.

-Plot
+Premise

-The show details Kermit the Frog, Miss Piggy, Summer Penguin, Fozzie Bear, Animal, and The Great Gonzo and a cast of characters using their imaginations.
+The show details Kermit the Frog, Miss Piggy, Summer Penguin, Fozzie Bear, Animal, and The Great Gonzo and a cast of other characters using their imaginations in their playroom and beyond.